 The approximate costs involved in setting up the unit are:

-- Prepare and submit Application and plans to shire for approval.(installers charge) $250
+- Prepare and submit Application and plans to shire for approval, Free.

 - Commission $250

-The total cost of installing and setting up a unit comes to around $15,000 inc GST
+The total cost of installing and setting up a unit comes to around $16,640 inc GST to install in the South West.

 The servicing costs are about $520 per year and it normally costs about 27c/day to run.